4 ways to enhance organizational learning by understanding emotion

 Successful organizational learning is social and collaborative.
 Only when each participant can make the learning relevant and applicable to their own work can it stick.
-Unlike top-down learning, social learning programs are co-created by the entire organization.
+Unlike top-down learning, collaborative learning programs are co-created by the entire organization.

 This might already be familiar to you, but it’s worth noting that the underlying factor behind successful organizational learning is understanding emotions.
 The impact of emotions on organizational learning has been under-researched, perhaps because of the myth that emotions don’t belong in the workplace.